Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 extended_full_allo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The extended_full_allo pumping record is maximum daily allocation applied to the min/max normalised historical pumping record (2015-2020). this likely represents an underestimate of the full allocation scenario as most users do not regularly take their maximum daily usage every year.
+The extended_full_allo pumping record is maximum daily allocation applied to the min/max normalised historical pumping record (2015-2020).
+This likely underestimates the full allocation scenario as most users do not regularly take their maximum daily usage every year.